dtao/PhilosopherDeveloper/source/posts/2021-02-09-modesty-is-overrated.md

 In case the previous two sections seemed unrelated, allow me to connect the dots.
 You can get away with a pull-based system for distributing information as long as:

 - You don't work with too many people (small enough values of N); and
-- Everyone you work with, everyone who needs to know what you're doing, is within your radius of noticeability
+- Everyone you work with, everyone who needs to know what you're doing, is within your radius of influence

 This may be true at a small startup, but it's less true the larger your organization becomes.
 Eventually you _must_ forgo modesty and learn to broadcast your contributions; you must participate in the push-based system.
 Otherwise your work will go unnoticed; or worse, the work you're doing will end up being counterproductive.